AwesomeCICD/circle-banking-app/README.md

 Frontend `Deployment` was replaced with a `Rollout` including steps.

-Status: you can use `kubectl argo rollouts get rollout frontend-rollout -n boa-dev -w` to see status.
+Status: you can use `kubectl argo rollouts get rollout frontend-rollout -n cba-dev -w` to see status.

 All components tag app name and version.
 (Version Label is applied by skaffold `-l` flag directly.)